agoel25/myGPT/README.md

 # myGPT
-My implementation of a generative pre-trained transformer (that actually beats OpenAI's comparative GPT-2 model in accuracy).
+This is my implementation of a generative pre-trained transformer (that actually beats OpenAI's comparative GPT-2 model in accuracy).

 Here is a sample interaction with myGPT:
 ```
 Prompt: What is a neural network?

-Response: A neural network (or neural network model) is a statistical model, which, when manipulated by a computer, performs an action.
-These models were originally devised in the 1950s by John von Neumann.
-They were used for complex behavioral tasks such as speech recognition.
-Many popular networks and algorithms, such as the one used to identify faces in images, were derived from these models. (truncated for readability)
+Response: A neural network (or neural network model) is a statistical model, which, when
+manipulated by a computer, performs an action.
+These models were originally devised in the
+1950s by John von Neumann.
+They were used for complex behavioral tasks such as speech
+recognition.
+Many popular networks and algorithms, such as the one used to identify faces
+in images, were derived from these models. (truncated for readability)
 ```

 This repository is a one stop shop to understand how ChatGPT works behind the curtains - from model definition (`model.py`), to training (`training.py`), to CUDA optimization.